 I used the miter saw to cut it right above that brace.
 I’m experienced with this sort of thing, if you are not-do not attempt this.
 Use a jigsaw instead.

-This is what I was left with after trimming the chair.
+This is what I was left with after trimming it.

 This is the back portion of the original seat.
-I already used the front portion of the seat in the original project chair seat wall shelf.
+I already used the front portion of the seat in the original project wall shelf.

 This is sort of a dry fit, to see if I like the size of the shelf and to see if it fits from side to side.